 Given the functions that the MLRO has to carry out, it is imperative that he/she is available at all times.
 However, it is recognised that this is not always possible and that the volume of internal reports he/she may have to consider may undermine his/her effectiveness.
-To this end, subject persons are to consider whether there is the need to appoint a designated employee to assist and, whenever necessary, temporarily replace the MLRO when absent.
+To this end, subject persons are to consider whether, given the nature and size of their activities, there is the need to appoint one or more designated employees to assist and, whenever necessary, temporarily replace the MLRO when absent.